-Free cash flow for 'Other' includes a net outflow of \$1,023 million relating to other investing activities (comprising the cash consideration for the acquisition of Pretium of \$1,084 million (net of cash acquired), purchase of a put option of \$19 million, \$7 million relating to further investments in Lundin Gold, partially offset by net receipts from the Fruta del Norte finance facilities of \$51 million and net proceeds of \$36 million relating to the sale of the royalty portfolio), income tax paid of \$244 million, exploration expenditure of \$81 million, corporate costs of \$103 million, other capital expenditure of \$69 million, business integration transaction costs of \$23 million, net interest paid of \$5 million, and other outflows of \$91 million.
+\Free cash flow for 'Other' includes a net outflow of \$1,023 million relating to other investing activities (comprising the cash consideration for the acquisition of Pretium of \$1,084 million (net of cash acquired), purchase of a put option of \$19 million, \$7 million relating to further investments in Lundin Gold, partially offset by net receipts from the Fruta del Norte finance facilities of \$51 million and net proceeds of \$36 million relating to the sale of the royalty portfolio), income tax paid of \$244 million, exploration expenditure of \$81 million, corporate costs of \$103 million, other capital expenditure of \$69 million, business integration transaction costs of \$23 million, net interest paid of \$5 million, and other outflows of \$91 million.

-- All figures in this document relate to businesses of the Newcrest Mining Limited Group (Newcrest or the Group) for the 12 months ended 30 June 2023 (current period) compared with the 12 months ended 30 June 2022 (prior period), except where otherwise stated.
-All references to 'the Company' are to Newcrest Mining Limited. - Technical and scientific information: The technical and scientific information contained in this document relating to Cadia, Lihir and Red Chris was reviewed and approved by Craig Jones, Newcrest's Interim Chief Operating Officer, FAusIMM and a Qualified Person as defined in National Instrument 43-101 - Standards of Disclosure for Mineral Projects (NI 43-101). - Disclaimer: This document includes forward looking statements and forward looking information within the meaning of securities laws of applicable jurisdictions, including within the meaning of Section 27A of the Securities Act and Section 21E of the Securities Exchange Act of 1934, as amended.
+- (1) All figures in this document relate to businesses of the Newcrest Mining Limited Group (Newcrest or the Group) for the 12 months ended 30 June 2023 (current period) compared with the 12 months ended 30 June 2022 (prior period), except where otherwise stated.
+All references to 'the Company' are to Newcrest Mining Limited. - (2) Technical and scientific information: The technical and scientific information contained in this document relating to Cadia, Lihir and Red Chris was reviewed and approved by Craig Jones, Newcrest's Interim Chief Operating Officer, FAusIMM and a Qualified Person as defined in National Instrument 43-101 Standards of Disclosure for Mineral Projects (NI 43-101). - (3) Disclaimer: This document includes forward looking statements and forward looking information within the meaning of securities laws of applicable jurisdictions, including within the meaning of Section 27A of the Securities Act and Section 21E of the Securities Exchange Act of 1934, as amended.
 We intend the forward-looking statements contained in this communication to be covered by the safe harbor provisions of such securities laws.
 All statements other than statements of historical fact in this communication or referred to or incorporated by reference into this communication are "forward looking statements" for purposes of these sections.
-Forward looking statements can generally be identified by the use of words such as "may", "will", "expect", "intend", "plan", "estimate", "target", "anticipate", "believe", "continue", "objectives", "outlook" and "guidance", or other similar words and may include, without limitation, statements regarding estimated reserves and resources, internal rates of return, expansion, exploration and development activities and the specifications, targets, results, analyses, interpretations, benefits, costs and timing of such activities; certain plans, strategies, aspirations and objectives of management, anticipated production, sustainability initiatives, climate scenarios, dates for projects and mines.
-Newcrest construction, expected costs, cash flow or production outputs and anticipated productive lives of projects and mines.
-Newcrest relate to years subsequent to the current financial year.
+Forward looking statements can generally be identified by the use of words such as "may", "will", "expect", "intend", "plan", "estimate", "target", "anticipate", "believe", "contine", "objectives", "outlook" and "guidance", or other similar words and may include, without limitation, statements regarding estimated reserves and resources, internal rates of return, expansion, exploration and development activities and the specifications, targets, results, analyses, interpretations, benefits, costs and timing of such activities; certain plans, strategies, aspirations and objectives of management, anticipated production, sustainability initiatives, climate scenarios, dates for projects, reports, studies or construction, expected costs, cash flow or production outputs and anticipated productive lives of projects and mines.
+Newcrest continues to distinguish between outlook and guidance.
+Guidance statements relate to the current financial year.
+Outlook statements relate to years subsequent to the current financial year.